developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/license/index.md

 After a licensing agreement is arranged with Zebra or a Zebra reseller, an email will be sent to the licensing company's representative containing user credentials.

 * **Log into the [Zebra Enterprise Software Licensing system](https://softwarelicensing.zebra.com/) to:**
-	* Place an order for device licenses (see image below)
+	* Place an order for device licenses (see image)
-	* See the status of existing orders
+	* View the status of existing orders
-	* Assign licenses to devices or deployments
+	* Assign licenses to devices
+	* Generate Deployment License Keys
-	* View current license inventory and assignments
+	* View current license inventory and assignment(s)

 ![img](addorder.png)
 _Options for SimulScan licensing might vary from the image shown_.